weaversa/cryptol-course/labs/CRC/CRC.md

 You do not need to enter the above into the interpreter; the previous `:m ...` command loaded this literate Cryptol file automatically.
-In general, you should run `Xcryptol session` commands in the interpreter and leave `cryptol` code alone to be parsed by `:m ...`.
+In general, you should run `Xcryptol-session` commands in the interpreter and leave `cryptol` code alone to be parsed by `:m ...`.

 # Cyclic Redundancy Checks